Table of Contents Show

 Hydropower is an affordable form of energy that has applications in many fields apart from electricity generation.
 These applications are irrigational activities, flood control and management, and clean drinking water.

 Interesting fact: Hydropower generation is one of the oldest ways of energy production.
-The first instances of its use were traced in Greece, where farmers used hydropower to grind grain.
+The first instances of its use were traced to Greece, where farmers used hydropower to grind grain.

 4. Tidal Energy